JoshCheek/bundler-bouncer/Readme.md

 But when you forget, and run `ruby main.rb` You will get bounced out:

-    Try running this app again with `bundle exec`
+    No dice, pal.
+Try again when you can remember to `bundle exec`.

 Recommendation